 No Extra Cost

 You don’t pay for a buyer’s agent.
-The maximum a real estate transaction can charge is 6% in commission paid to a buyer’s and seller’s agent.
-The seller pays commission, so this is a cost the buyer never needs to be concerned with.
+The normal max a real estate transaction can charge is 6% in commission paid to a buyer’s and seller’s agent.
+The seller pays the commission, so this is a cost the buyer never needs to be concerned with if you are considering buying a house without a buyers agent.
 Since you don’t have to worry about the cost, get someone on your side to run the transaction.

 Dual Representation Illegal in Places

 Dual representation is not even legal in some states.
-Check with your local board of realtors in Broadview Heights to see what is and isn’t allowed.
+If you check with your local board of realtors in Broadview Heights to see what is and isn’t allowed you will find it is legal in Ohio.
 In either case, the reason this is illegal in some places is simply because of the inherent problems that exist with dual representation.
 The result can be disastrous.
 In fact, smart real estate agents don’t want to be put in a position where a client feels they aren’t working in their best interest.
 This is an inherent problem with dual agent status.

 Avoid Conflicts of Interest

 As mentioned, conflicts of interest are almost unavoidable in a dual agent scenario.
 The agent often has a longer relationship with the seller.
 When the buyer comes along, the buyer is treated more like a transactional client rather than someone the agent needs to get to know to understand his needs and wants.
 Having your own agent ensures you are getting someone’s undivided attention to fulfilling your needs and desires as best as possible in the home purchase.

 When you have a buyer’s agent, you have someone dedicated and loyal to your purchase.
 This means they aren’t worried about selling you any particular home; they want to find you the right home for your family needs.
 You want an agent giving you honest feedback, strategy and negotiation tactics that aren’t contingent on the seller’s needs.